tug84792/projects-03-xufeng-harith-talia-brendan/README.md

 ## Project Overview
 This repository is for Temple CIS 3296 Group Project Assignment.
-The goal of this project is to train a AI model for home-security cameras to identify visitors at front door, sent a notification, and generate a report at the end of the day.
+The goal of this project is to train a AI model for home-security cameras to identify visitors at front door, save the record with times, and sent notifications if needed.
+The software will stream the video from the security camera as input, analyze and identify visitor with trained model.
+The software will generate result base on the result given by the model and write it to the log file for tracking purposes.
+For example, it will record a carrier from UPS stopped by at 10:12am, and a carrier from USPS came to drop a package at 14:25pm.

 The main objects to identify includes:
 1. Amazon delivery-man